Role of defects in atom probe analysis of sol-gel silica: Introduction

 The main reason for the difficulties in La-APT analysis of silica using a green laser is related to its low absorption of green light, since the band gap of silica is about 9 eV, which is higher than the photon energy of the green laser \cite{distefano1971band}.
 However, defects are frequently observed in sol-gel silica and can also occur during sample preparation of the nano-needle \cite{griscom1991optical,bogdanowicz2018laser}.
 Defects can increase the sub-band gap light absorption and thus the ion yield of La-APT analysis.\\

 In this work, we have performed an experimental investigation of silica samples synthesised with our sol-gel method using La-APT devices equipped with green, ultraviolet (UV) and deep-UV lasers at 515, 343 and 258 nm, combined with a computational study of the electronic and optical absorption properties of silica based on density functional theory (DFT) simulations that account for the presence of defects within the silica matrix.
-DFT is widely regarded as the standard computational method to study the electronic structure of solids, although more sophisticated approaches such as the GW approximation~\cite{sio2_theor,reining_2018,taioli2009electronic,10.1063/1.4716178} or the Bethe-Salpeter equation~\cite{blase_2020} provide improved quasiparticle descriptions and thus more accurate optical absorption spectra.
+DFT is widely regarded as the standard computational method to study the electronic structure of solids, although more sophisticated approaches such as the GW approximation~\cite{sio2_theor,reining_2018,taioli2009electronic,10.1063/1.4716178,elena2,elena3} or the Bethe-Salpeter equation~\cite{blase_2020,elena1} provide improved quasiparticle descriptions and thus more accurate optical absorption spectra.
 However, their application to the class of materials investigated in this study, which are disordered and amorphous, poses significant methodological and computational challenges, making DFT a favourable compromise between accuracy and computational cost.
 We show that the defects in silica most likely increase the absorption of UV and deep-UV light.
 This explains why we report successful La-APT analyses with high yield and large analysed volume when we use light in this frequency range, but much less often when we use green light.
 Nevertheless, the experimental results also show that the density of charge carriers generated by the absorption of laser energy is not sufficient to fully correct the problem of low conductivity in La-APT analyses of insulating materials in the UV and deep-UV range.
+The aim of this work is in particular to determine the specific role of defects in the light absorption of silica in order to isolate their influence from other effects in APT experiments, such as that due to heating.